Saudi expulsions leave broken dreams in Africa and Asia

 "SMEAR CAMPAIGN"

-Deportees returning to Yemen and Ethiopia have reported ill treatment, including physical abuse and poor conditions at holding centres before they were expelled, the International Organization of Migration, an international agency, said.
+Deportees returning to Yemen and Ethiopia have reported ill treatment, including physical abuse and poor conditions at holding centers before they were expelled, the International Organization of Migration, an international agency, said.

 The government has dismissed allegations of abuse and chaotic policymaking as a foreign "smear campaign", saying it welcomed expatriates who abide by the rules, and that 250,000 Saudis have gained jobs as a result of its crackdown.